sjin09/TreeOfLife/docs/abouheifs_cmean.md

+## Abouheif's Cmean
+Please refer to the paper *Testing for phylogenetic signal in phenotypic traits: New matrices of phylogenetic proximities* for the calculation of Abouheif’s Cmean.

 ### Calculate Abouheif's Cmean for each germline and somatic mutational signature
 Given a table containing the taxonomic classification of each species and another table with their respective mutational signature exposures, the script `get_abouheif_C_mean.py` constructs a phylogenetic tree based on these classifications.
 It then calculates the phylogenetic proximity between species and assesses the phylogenetic signal of each mutational signature.

 ```